GBERESEARCH/optionvisualizer/README.md

-# optionpricer
+# optionvisualizer
 ## Option pricing, risk and visualisation tools

-A tool to calculate option prices and sensitivities and visualize these.
+A tool to visualize option prices and sensitivities.
-Each of the functions comes with default parameters so it can be run without arguments for ease of illustration or they can be specified individually
+Each of the functions comes with default parameters so can be run without arguments for ease of illustration or they can be specified individually.

 ### Black-Scholes option pricing and sensitivities:
   - Price: option price